jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/rule_selection.rst

 * block_declarative_part_302 = blank line before block_declarative_item (could be configurable) (could also conflict with block_declarative_item_001)
 * etc...

-The block_declarative_part can into from 0 to N block_declarative_items.
+The block_declarative_part can include from 0 to N block_declarative_items.
 Alignment rules between block_declarative_items, e.g. colon alignment in signal_declaration and constant_declaration, will also be performed at this level.

 * block_declarative_part_500 = align identifiers in file, constant and signal declarations